thibautlouis/coupling_approx/README.rst

 The relevant parameters of the code are in the : ``global.dict``

-The first step of the pipeline is generating some simulation of the CMB sky in CAR pixellisation
+The first step of the pipeline is generating a simulation of the CMB sky in CAR pixellisation

 .. code:: shell